The only Instagram Marketing Calendar You’ll Ever Need

 • The social network and account where it will be published

 • Required copy and creative assets (pictures or videos)

 • Links and tags

-What are the benefits of using a social media content calendar?
+What are the benefits of using an Instagram marketing calendar?

 1. Organize yourself to save time.

 Every day, creating and posting social media content takes time and effort.
 A social media calendar allows you to prepare ahead of time, group your work, avoid multitasking, and keep track of all your content ideas for later.

 You may also schedule social media posts ahead of time to publish automatically using social media planning calendar tools, so you can share content every day without having to check into all of your social platforms every hour on the hour.